-An alternative approach to conservation planning that expresses the context most often faced by conservationists (i.e., the impossibility of protecting all concerned species) assumes that the resources available for the selection of PAs are fixed and limited and conservationists look to maximize the number of species adequately covered by PAs in final solutions (the maximal coverage problem, MC) (Figure 2).
+An alternative approach to conservation planning that expresses the context most often faced by conservationists (i.e. the impossibility of protecting all concerning species) assumes that the resources available for the selection of PAs are fixed and limited.
+Conservationists then look to find solutions in which the number of species adequately covered by PAs is maximized (the maximal coverage problem, MC) (Box S1 in Appendix A).
+We invite readers with interest in the mathematical formulations to consult boxes in Appendix A.